TheRealCodeCube/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Once your copy has been created, you should prepare it for use on your robot.
 This is done by adjusting the OpMode's name, and enabling it to be displayed on the Driver Station's OpMode list.
+Enabling is done by removing or commenting out the @Disabled annotation.
+Here's how to do that:

 Each OpMode sample class begins with several lines of code like the ones shown below: